 Biomedical Bootcamp is for high school students entering their junior or senior year of high school in September 2019, or those who graduated in June 2019.
 The goal is to provide students with the skills they need to feel confident in making decisions about advanced courses and college majors in the biomedical sciences.
 Students will have the opportunity to learn the latest cutting-edge biomedical research skills from scientists at MDI Biological Laboratory.
 They will experience life on a biomedical research campus, tour animal rearing facilities, work in a state-of-the-art research training laboratory, and interact with scientists who will share experiences on their paths toward biomedical careers.

 MDI Biological Laboratory is located in Bar Harbor, Maine near Acadia National Park.
-Students will have the opportunity to get outside and explore the park and surrounding coastline after course work is complete each day.
+Students will have the opportunity to get outside and explore the park and surrounding coastline.

 Tuition includes double occupancy dormitory housing and all meals.